Mieke Eerkens

 Biography

 Mieke Eerkens is a Dutch-American writer who grew up in Los Angeles.
 She earned a BA in Creative Writing from San Francisco State University, an MA in English from the University of Leiden in The Netherlands, and an MFA from the University of Iowa.
 She has been an instructor in the Magid Center Undergraduate Writing Program at the University of Iowa, UCLA Extension’s Writers’ Program in Los Angeles, and at Amsterdam University College and Leiden University College in The Netherlands, among others.
 Her writing has appeared in outlets such as The Atlantic, The Rumpus, Los Angeles Review of Books, Pen America, Pank, Guernica, and Creative Nonfiction.
-Her work has further been anthologized in Best Travel Writing 2011; Norton’s Fakes: An Anthology of Pseudo-Interviews, Faux-Lectures, Quasi-Letters, "Found" Texts, and Other Fraudulent Artifacts; and A Book of Uncommon Prayer, selected as a “notable essay” in Best American Science and Nature Writing 2015, and has been twice nominated for a Pushcart Prize.
-All Ships Follow Me (Picador), a book about her parents’ respective experiences in WWII and the inheritance of war trauma, was published in 2019.
+Her work has further been anthologized in Best Travel Writing 2011; Norton’s Fakes: An Anthology of Pseudo-Interviews, Faux-Lectures, Quasi-Letters, “Found” Texts, and Other Fraudulent Artifacts; and A Book of Uncommon Prayer.
+Her writing has been selected as a “notable essay” in Best American Science and Nature Writing 2015, and has been twice nominated for a Pushcart Prize.
+All Ships Follow Me (Picador), a book about her parents’ respective experiences in World War II and the inheritance of war trauma, was published in 2019.
 She is currently working on a memoir about her younger years travelling with the circus.
 She lives in Amsterdam.

 Events